Skip to main content

 How it works

-When you run ssh model-<model_id>-<deployment_id>.ssh.baseten.co, Baseten authenticates you using the API key stored by uvx truss ssh setup, issues a short-lived SSH certificate scoped to that deployment, and routes the connection to a running replica’s container.
+When you run ssh model-<model_id>-<deployment_id>.ssh.baseten.co, the proxy helper reads your API key from ~/.trussrc, calls Baseten’s signing API to issue a short-lived SSH certificate scoped to that deployment, and routes the connection to a running replica’s container.
 Certificates refresh automatically on every connection, so you never need to manage keys or tokens manually.
-Authorization uses your existing model permissions so only users who can manage the model can SSH into it.
+Authorization uses your existing model permissions, so only users who can manage the model can SSH into it.

 Hostname format